Mekhlabhishek/Test1/book/chapter-12.md

 # Making code generic

 In the last chapter, we created a page object and used in our test cases.
-If you are still not converted your code then please take a time and convert all your test cases to use page object and not getters.
-Sample code is [here](https://github.com/bigbinary/learn-webdriverio-book/blob/21-content-about-page-pbjects/book/miscellaneous.md)
+If you have still not converted your code, then please take some time and convert all your test cases to use page object and not getters.
+Sample code is [here](https://github.com/bigbinary/learn-webdriverio-book/blob/master/book/miscellaneous.md)

 ## 12.1 Creating components